 Step 2.
 Upload Adminer into the WordPress Website Main Directory

 Once you downloaded the latest version of the Adminer4.7.7.php.
 It’s good to rename the file to adminer.php to access it easier.
-But more recommended it is to give it a complete another name to make it hard guessable for attackers who try to find that tool on your website.
+It is more recommended to give it a complete another name to make it hard to guess for attackers trying to find that tool on your website.

 Use your FTP client and upload the file adminer.php to the WordPress website root folder.

 Once you upload the Adminer to your website, open the admin login panel by entering the website address example.com followed by adminer.php (i.e., example.com/adminer.php)

 Suppose you don’t know the valid credentials for a connected database.
 Open the wp-config.php file to get the credentials and access the database.

 Once you enter the valid database credentials, you’ll see the database tables in the left sidebar.
 On top of the database tables, see the operations need to be performed.
 Click on the Export link.

 In Output, select gzip.
 Select all database tables and click on the Export button below.

 Once the download file is downloaded, copy the file to your WordPress Backup Folder on your local computer.

 Congratulations, you have created a complete backup of your WordPress website manually without using any plugin by yourself.
 That’s highly commendable!